stack3/NSDictionary-STHelper/README.md

 USAGE
 ---
 Get NSInteger value.
-If the object in dictionary is not NSNumber or NSString of integer, it will return nil.
+If the object in dictionary is not NSNumber or NSString of integer, it will return 0.
 `NSInteger value = [dict st_integerForKey:@"value"]`

 Get NSString value from a nested NSDictionary.